-1. Bicycle Lanes, Wide Curb Lanes, Paved Shoulders
+1. Bicycle Lanes, Paved Shoulders, Wide Outside Lanes

-For existing sections without bicycle facilities where no widening is planned, consideration shall be given to reducing lane widths to provide bicycle lanes, wide curb lanes, or paved shoulders.
+For existing sections without bicycle facilities where no widening is planned, consideration shall be given to reducing lane widths to provide bicycle lanes, wide outside lanes or paved shoulders.
 These facilities shall meet the criteria provided in Chapter 8.
-Existing thru lane widths on urban multi-lane roadways and two-lane curb and gutter roadways shall not be reduced to less than 11 feet for design speeds \geq 40 mph, and to no less than 10 feet for design speeds \leq 35 mph.
+Existing thru lane widths on urban multilane roadways and two-lane curb and gutter roadways shall not be reduced to less than 11 feet for design speeds \geq 40 mph, and to no less than 10 feet for design speeds \leq 35 mph.
 See Section 25.4.5 for additional information on lane widths.
 Coordinate with the District Public Transportation (Modal Development) Office and local transit agency when considering the reduction of lane widths on roadways where public transit routes are present.
 When bicycle facilities are not provided in accordance with Section 8.1, a Design Variation is required.